Archivo de Arte Valenciano 2022

 Open Access Policy

-The publication is free of charge to the authors.
+The publication is free of charge for the authors.

 Exchanges

-Archivo de Arte Valenciano maintains an exchange with other organizations and institutions both nationally and internationally.
+Archivo de Arte Valenciano maintains exchanges with other national and international centres and institutions.

-If you wish to establish an exchange, you can do so through:
+Should you wish to establish an exchange, you can do it through the following:

 C/ San Pío V, nº 9 46010, Valencia, Spain